BlackBeltTechnology/pandino/packages/@pandino/pandino-mission-control-dom/README.md

 **EXPERIMENTAL TECHNOLOGY!**

-A Pandino Bundle which can display Pandino stats and other useful info to the DOM to help developers.
+A Pandino Bundle which can display Pandino stats and other useful info to the DOM, to help developers.

-## Usage
+## Installation

 ### Install via adding it to `pandino-manifests`